For a redundant IT collection or to discuss prices of IT scrap call 0113 242 4421

 The first WEEE Directive entered into force in February 2003.
 The Directive provided for the creation of collection schemes where consumers return their WEEE free of charge.
 These schemes aim to increase the recycling of WEEE and/or re-use.
 However, in line with the increase in consumer spend of electronics the Directive was revised in December 2008.
 The new WEEE Directive 2012/19/EU entered into force on 13 August 2012 and became effective on 14 February 2014.

-When IT arrives on site, it is tested to see if it is suitable for re-use in it's complete form.
+When IT arrives on site, it is tested to see if it is suitable for re-use in its complete form.
 If not, then we aim to re-use the components like the ones listed above.
-For anything that fails testing, it will go into our IT recycling process: where a designated team strip everything down to a primary level.
+For anything that fails to test, it will go into our IT recycling process: where a designated team strip everything down to a primary level.
 We dismantle and sort IT waste into over 25 streams, enabling the recycling of material that would otherwise be contaminated and not recyclable.
 For every component, we have an accredited downstream buyer eg steel is sent to a steel recycler and aluminium to an aluminium smelter.

 We categorise WEEE into 1 of 10 categories (the majority falls into category 3 - IT and telecoms equipment).
 We recycle scrap IT into the core materials and work with accredited specialist recyclers for all downstream materials.
-We log all weights coming into the facility and all the downstream weights going out as well - this insures we have zero to landfill.
+We log all weights coming into the facility and all the downstream weights going out as well - this ensures we have zero to landfill.
 These downstream figures are checked by the EA.
-We carry out due diligence on al our bujyers and suppliers to ensure through the line compliance and constantly review internal processes to ensure we operate 100% compliant with all WEEE regulations and controls.
+We carry out due diligence on all our buyers and suppliers to ensure through the line compliance and constantly review internal processes to ensure we operate 100% compliant with all WEEE regulations and controls.

 For more information on our IT recycling processes please call 0113 242 4421 or contact us here